-The Weber Key espresso grinder, MK2 version, is a high-quality single dosing grinder from Weber Workshops.
-It costs around 2200 Euros ex-warehouse in Germany!
-A hefty sum of money, though no surprise.
-At Weber Workshops, the exquisite BIRD French press also costs over 300 Euros.
+The Weber Key espresso grinder, in the MK2 version, is a high-end single-dosing grinder from Weber Workshops.
+It costs around 2,200 euros from stock in Germany!
+A hefty sum of money, though not entirely surprising.
+At Weber Workshops, their elegant BIRD French press also costs over 300 euros.

-Every Weber product is an investment, and every product we've looked at so far is well-made and of very high quality.
+Every product from Weber is an investment, and every product we have looked at so far has been well-crafted and manufactured to a very high standard.
 And that also applies to the Weber Key!

 And while the grinder does many things well, not everything convinced us.
-As you will learn in this review, we believe that the Weber Key does not perform its main task well: The taste performance in espresso preparation did not convince us.
+As you will find out in this review, we are of the opinion that the Weber Key does not perform its main task well: The taste performance during espresso preparation did not convince us.

 Quality and Impression

-The Weber Key Mk2 in your coffee corner is a statement of high quality, aesthetics, and willingness to invest.
-It differs visually from other espresso grinders on the market and also sets benchmarks in craftsmanship.
-However, it is striking that Weber nowhere communicates the exact material of the housing.
-At least, we could not find this information.
+The Weber Key Mk2 in your own coffee corner is a statement of quality, aesthetics, and willingness to invest.
+It looks different from other espresso grinders on the market and also sets a high bar in terms of build quality.
+However, it is noticeable that Weber does not communicate the exact material of the housing anywhere.
+At least we were not able to find this information.

 - Dimensions: Depth 248mm x Width 109.2mm x Height 349.6mm